monopole/mdrip/README.md

 mdrip serve gh:monopole/mdrip/README.md
 ```

-To see what using a full tree of markdown looks like, generate
+To see what using a full tree of markdown looks like,
-some content with:
+generate some content with:
 <!-- @createTestData -->
 ```
-mdrip gentestdata /tmp/mdTestData
+mdrip writemd /tmp/mdTestData
 ```
 then serve it:
 <!-- @serveTestData -->